Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor/README.md

 Replace <code>PORT</code>, <code>INPUT_FOLDER</code> and <code>OUTPUT_FOLDER</code> according to your needs.

 ## Configuration File: settings.json
-Modifying this file let's you configure where are stored data of the app as well as the sets of classes available in the tool.

 ```
 {
   "configuration": {
-    "input-folder": "/mnt/images", // The root folder containing images and PCD files
+    "images-folder": "/mnt/images", // The root folder containing images and PCD files
-    "output-folder": "/mnt/pointcloud" // Segmentation data (only 3D) will be stored in this folder
+    "internal-folder": "/mnt/pointcloud_data" // Segmentation data (only 3D) will be stored in this folder
   },
   // The different sets of classes available in the tool
   // For object classes, only the 'label' field is mandatory